 Our museums are distinguished by our unique collection of objects that forms the core of all our activities such as exhibitions, education sessions and research.
 Through such services, Shropshire museums enable people to explore collections for inspiration, learning and enjoyment.
 These collections are a tangible link between the past, present and future, and it's a museum governing body’s responsibility to balance the interests of each generation by safeguarding collections through appropriate standards of care.

-Over the last five years collecting has reduced considerably, with work focusing instead on understanding, organising and unlocking the potential of our existing collections and finding a range of innovative and sustainable ways of creating access them.
+In recent years collecting has reduced considerably, with work focusing instead on understanding, organising and unlocking the potential of our existing collections, and finding a range of innovative and sustainable ways of creating access to them for residents of Shropshire and beyond.
 We're currently working through the major and important collections inherited from Shrewsbury and Atcham Borough Council and built up over 150 years.
-Our focus for the next five years will be improvements to the long term care and management of these collections.
+Our focus for the next five years will be improvements to the long-term care and management of these collections.

-To find out more about what we collect, why and how please follow the link below to our current Collections Policy.
+To find out more about what we collect, why and how please take a look at our current collections policy.